Academic Computing Labs

 This lab offers tutoring on a walk-in basis and houses the mathematics library as well as tutorial software.
 Any student in need of refreshing their mathematics skills may use this lab which has both a wireless network connection for lap-top users and several desktop computer stations.

 The Spanish Clinic offers free tutoring services.
 Selected upper-level Spanish majors are trained to tutor currently-enrolled Spanish students of all levels.
 Appointments are not necessary, and students can enhance their listening, speaking, reading, writing, and cultural skills in the clinic.
 For further questions, please contact Guillermina Elissondo at firstname.lastname@example.org.
 The Fall 2013 schedule is:

 Matthew Ortoleva, Director

-Worcester State University's Writing Center is staffed by graduate assistants and peer tutors.
-Its offerings include individual writing tutorials for undergraduate and graduate students; reference material and workshops to help candidates prepare for the Massachusetts Teacher Test; writing across the curriculum resource material for Worcester State University faculty; and online tutorials for a wide range of technology-based subjects.
+Our Writing Center is staffed by graduate assistants and peer tutors.
+The offerings include individual writing tutorials for undergraduate and graduate students; reference material and workshops to help candidates prepare for the Massachusetts Teacher Test; writing across the curriculum resource material for Worcester State University faculty; and online tutorials for a wide range of technology-based subjects.